jupyter-widgets/ipywidgets/docs/source/dev_release.md

 Developer Release Procedure
 ===========================

 To release a new version of the widgets on PyPI and npm, first checkout master and cd into the repo root.
-Make sure the version in `widget.py`  matches the JS frontend version.
-Also check that the frontend version specified in `manager-base.js` (`version`) is correct.
+Make sure the frontend version in `ipywidgets/_version.py` matches the JS frontend version.

 ### Publish jupyter-js-widgets